 - Masters of impression management.
 They are chameleons and change their personas to match the situation and the game plan.

 - Lie with impunity.
 They tell tales so confidently and theatrically that generally they are believed.
 If caught in a lie, they are not embarrassed, they just reorganise the storyline into a new story.

-- Are quite often very intelligent, “well bred” and physically attractive.
-They have a slight air of mystery, and can be known for a “predatory stare and empty eyes”.
+- Are quite often very intelligent, “well-bred” and physically attractive.
+They have a slight air of

 - Need considerable stimulation to keep them from being bored.
-Penchant for high-risk thrill seeking behaviours.
+A penchant for high-risk thrill-seeking behaviours.
 Often known for speeding and dangerous driving.